Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 3. Renewal fee: $50

-4. No disqualifying events since last application
+4. No new disqualifying events since your last application

 - No new felony convictions